mmistakes/minimal-mistakes/docs/_docs/03-installation.md

 [<i class="fas fa-download"></i> Download Minimal Mistakes Theme](https://github.com/mmistakes/minimal-mistakes/archive/master.zip){: .btn .btn--success}

 **ProTip:** Be sure to remove `/docs` and `/test` if you forked or downloaded Minimal Mistakes.
-These folders contain documentation and test pages for the theme and you probably don't littering up in your repo.
+These folders contain documentation and test pages for the theme and you probably don't want them littering up in your repo.
 {: .notice--info}

 **Note:** The theme uses the [jekyll-include-cache](https://github.com/benbalter/jekyll-include-cache) plugin which will need to be installed in your `Gemfile` and added to the `plugins` array of `_config.yml`.
 Otherwise you'll throw `Unknown tag 'include_cached'` errors at build.